 He will quickly move into a stage of frequent feeding and unsettled sleeping, which accompanies your milk coming in.

 You can expect this is the way things will be for the next few months.
+Having realistic expectations about your newborn sleep patterns is important as it is common for new parents to feel some pressure to get their baby to “sleep through the night”.

 By feeding around the clock, your baby is programming your milk production to meet his growing needs, and fuel his rapid recovery from birth.